SyncraEngine/SyncraEngine/docs/index.rst

 ..
 SyncraEngine documentation master file, created by sphinx-quickstart on Thu Jan  2 22:51:53 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   This file can be fully customized, but it should at least include the root `toctree` directive.

 SyncraEngine Documentation
 ==========================

-Welcome to the SyncraEngine documentation page.
-Below you’ll find an overview of the major sections:
+Welcome to the SyncraEngine documentation.
+Below are the main sections covering architecture, setup, features, and more:

 .. toctree::
    :maxdepth: 2